Matchbox Factories

 - Type Predicates - Built-in type guards with the

-method - Type Assertion - Convert between variants with the
+ismethod - Type Assertion - Convert between variants with the

-method - Complete Type Inference - Full inference with minimal type annotations
+asmethod - Complete Type Inference - Full inference with minimal type annotations

 Creating a Factory

-Section titled “Creating a Factory”You can create a factory using the matchboxFactory
+Section titled “Creating a Factory”You can create a factory using the matchboxFactory function.
+This factory then provides functions to create individual tagged union instances:

-import { function matchboxFactory<Config extends TaggedTypes | string, TagProp extends string = "tag", R = MatchboxFactory<Config extends readonly string[] ? { [K in Config[number]]: (data: any) => any; } : Config, TagProp>>(config: Config, tagProp?: TagProp): R
+import { function matchboxFactory<Config extends TaggedTypes | string, TagProp extends string = "tag", R = MatchboxFactory<Config extends readonly string[] ? { [K in Config[number]]: (data: any) => any; } : Config, TagProp>>(config: Config, tagProp?: TagProp): RCreate a tagged union from a record mapping tags to value types, along with associated

 variant constructors, type predicates and `match` function.matchboxFactory } from "matchina";